DavidLegarre/Theory-notes/Networks/Link Layer Networking.md

 ## Automatic ReQuest Protocol (Stop & Wait)
 * Unconfirmed packets are retransmitted until they are acknowledged or discarded
 * There is a maximum number of retransmissions: $R_{max}$
-* Stop & Wait ARQ protocol, where we send and ACK package where we specify everythings gone fine
+* Stop & Wait ARQ protocol, where we send and ACK package where we specify everything has gone fine
 ![[Pasted image 20220425230545.png]]

 * **SIFS**: Short InterFrame Space, the amount in microseconds required for a wireless interface to process a received frame and to response with a response frame.